The first federal minimum wage bill was signed into law during Franklin D. Rooseveltโs second term as U.S. President.

 Consider the following three groups of decision makers: voters, public servants, and union bosses.

-Most voters don’t understand the laws of economics.
+Most voters donโt understand the laws of economics.
 They want to feel good about themselves and be perceived as compassionate.
 So, they support candidates who promise to impose tougher minimum wage restrictions as a way of virtue signaling.

 Politicians need votes to obtain power.
-With so many gullible voters, it’s easy to promise a raise of the minimum wage to help the poor.
-It is a politician’s easiest way to virtue signal in the pursuit of selfish goals.
+With so many gullible voters, itโs easy to promise a raise of the minimum wage to help the poor.
+It is a politicianโs easiest way to virtue signal in the pursuit of selfish goals.
 (In some cases, these legislators come to believe their own lies.)

 How about union bosses whose members already earn higher wages?
 Do they demand increases of the minimum wage out of solidarity?
 Of course not.
+The most effective way for skilled union workers to obtain higher incomes and more job security is to make unskilled, non-union labor more expensive.

 Minimum wage laws are not an example of policymaking where good intentions produce unintended negative consequences.
 They are designed to make the poor dependent on government handouts while helping their proponents gain more power, money, and respect.